dart-lang/language/working/0158 - Enhanced Enum/feature_specification.md

 Because we want to allow interfaces and mixins that are intended to be applied to `enum` declarations, and therefore to assume `Enum` to be a superclass, we loosen that restriction to:

-> It’s a compile-time error if a *non-abstract* class implements `Enum` unless it is the implicit class of an `enum` declaration.
+> It’s a compile-time error if a *non-abstract* class has `Enum` as a superinterface unless it is the corresponding class declaration of an `enum` declaration.
 >
-> It is a compile-time error if a class implements, extends or mixes-in a class declared by an `enum` declaration.
+> It is a compile-time error if a class implements, extends or mixes-in the class or interface introduced by an `enum` declaration.

-That allows abstract classes (interfaces) which implements `Enum` in order to have the `int index;` getter member available, and it allows `mixin` declarations to use `Enum` as an `on` type because `mixin` declarations cannot be instantiated directly.
+Those restrictions allows abstract classes (interfaces) which implements `Enum` in order to have the `int index;` getter member available, and it allows `mixin` declarations to use `Enum` as an `on` type because `mixin` declarations cannot be instantiated directly.

 This restriction still ensure  `enum` values are the only object instances which implements `Enum`, while making it valid to declare `abstract class MyInterface implements Enum` and `mixin MyMixin on Enum` for interfaces and mixins intended to be used in declaring `enum` classes.

 ## Formatting

 The recommended formatting of an `enum` declaration is to format the header (before the first `{`) just like a class declaration.
 Then, if the enum entries have arguments (if they are anything but single identifiers), then put each entry on a line by its own.
 If there is no trailing comma, put the semicolon after the last entry.
 If there is a trailing comma, put the semicolon on the next line, by itself.
-Then have an empty line before the member declarations, which are formatted just they would be in a class declaration.
+Then have an empty line before the member declarations, which are formatted just like they would be in a class declaration.

+If the enum entries have no arguments, they can be listed on one line where it fits, like they are today.

 ## Summary